aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 ## Installation and Operation
 The game can be played through a command line interface (locally), or through a Docker container (requires Docker Desktop).
 The addition of Docker should allow a user to run my application on any system that supports Docker.

-### System Requirements
+Requirements
 * Java; to check if you have it installed, in the terminal:
   * java -version
     * This will display the Java version if installed
   * If not installed, you can install here: https://www.java.com/en/
+* Docker Desktop; this application manages containerization.
+To check if Docker is installed, in the terminal:
+  * docker --version
+  * If not installed, you can download it here: https://www.docker.com/get-started/

 Copy the repository:
 * git clone https://github.com/aip956/MM_Reach.git